 This course seeks to transmit in-depth knowledge about the development of a wide range of cognitive and emotional phenomena: Language, executive functions, gender differences, emotion regulation, emotion understanding, emotional competence, and attachment.
 These phenomena will be looked at from mainly a psychological perspective but also from a neuropsychological perspective.

 The course also seeks to transmit skills about various methods to research and how to assess cognitive and emotional development.
 At the end of the course, students will have constituted a portfolio of methods to assess the development of various cognitive and emotional phenomena that they might use in the future as researcher or practitioner.

 You should have:

 - In-depth knowledge about the development of a selection of cognitive and emotional phenomena from a developmental, PSYCHOLOGICAL and neuropsychological perspective (e.g. language, executive functions, gender differences, emotion regulation, emotion understanding, emotional competence, and attachment).

 You should be able:

-- To assess the development of a wide range of cognitive and emotional phenomena by the mean of tests, questionnaires, interviews, as well as Eye-tracking and EEG.
+- To assess the development of a wide range of cognitive and emotional phenomena by the mean of tests, questionnaires, interviews, as well as Eye-tracking.

 - To conduct a basic and applied research (planning, execution, reporting).